bdcorps/ImagePreference/README.md

 - ListPreference
 - EditTextPreference

 This project demontrates how Preference views can be extended and new custom Preference views can be built.
-We embed images in a custom preference view and display it in tht PreferenceActivity.
+We embed images in a custom preference view and display it in the PreferenceActivity.

 <img src="screen1.jpg" alt="Screen 1" width=300px>